carolynwu/Messenger/README.md

 ````

+how to use http in Angular2?
+make HTTP requests using RxJs Observable library.

 App_Routes is the type of Routes which is provided by @angular router package,each route has a path which is the part we see in the URL after the slash.
 using the built-in RouterModule Angular2 ships with